Q – Hi Adrian! If you could give just one tip on how to photograph fire performers, what would it be?

 In the example photograph, those elements are demonstrated by the combination of the basketball player taking a shot for Amherst High School, off-balance, while nearly triple-teamed as her teammate and the crowd behind her anxiously watches.
 The photograph also leaves you with potential unanswered questions:

-Does she make the basket or does she miss?
+Does her effort achieve the implied goal by making the basket or does she miss?
 (Nailed it)

-Did her team win or lose?
+Did her team’s effort achieve a win or loss?
 (They won)